© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Platform cairn with central mound 900m ESE of Lambadla Farm is a scheduled monument protected by Historic England under reference 1010328.
 View the official record →

-Platform cairn with central mound 900m ESE of Lambadla Farm is a Bronze Age funerary monument located in Cornwall.
+Platform cairn with central mound 900m ESE of Lambadla Farm is a Neolithic or Bronze Age funerary monument located in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010328.

 Platform cairn with central mound 900m ESE of Lambadla Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010328.